opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/dataset_of_datasets.rst

    * * Name
      * Description
    * * Interoperability Metadata
-     * If checked, interoperability metadata are retrieved and added to the dataset.
+     * If selected, interoperability metadata are retrieved and added to the dataset.
    * * Custom Metadata
-     * If checked, custom metadata are retrieved and added to the dataset.
+     * If selected, custom metadata are retrieved and added to the dataset.
    * * Statistics
-     * If checked, statistics of the dataset are retrieved and added to the dataset:
+     * If selected, statistics of the dataset are retrieved and added to the dataset:

        - number of datasets,
        - size of the records in the dataset (in bytes),